Camp Banning |

 Previously on this site stood the Spanish Mission Puerto de la Purísima Concepción (1780 - 1781).
 A mission guard of 22 soldiers had been posted here for protection, the site deemed too remote for a formal presidio.
 It was attacked and destroyed by Quechen Indians in the July 1781 Yuma Revolt, killing over 100 Spaniards, mostly new colonists bound for San Diego.
 No remains.
 Camp Calhoun (1849) was later established here by an American military survey team for the International Boundary Commission.

 Located about 4.4 miles northeast of Bard is the site of the Spanish Mission de San Pedro y San Pablo de Bicuñer (1781).
 It was also attacked in July 1781.
 No remains.

 Fort Defiance (1)

-A survey party's encampment located near the Colorado River one-half mile above the Mexican boundary, four miles below Fort Yuma.
+A survey party's encampment located near a ferry crossing of the Colorado River one-half mile above the Mexican boundary, four miles below Fort Yuma.

 Camp Fitzgerald (1)

 This Dragoon camp lasted only one day in March as an emergency post during an Indian attack.
 Reportedly located about 20 miles south-southwest of Fort Yuma, it may actually have been across the international border in Mexico.

 (1859, 1861 - 1867, intermittent), near Palo Verde